josephg/egwalker-paper/reg-text.typ

 Every time $s_p$ or $s_e$ are updated, we also update those numbers on the path from the updated record to the root.
 As the tree is balanced, this update takes $O(log n)$.

-Now it is easy to find the $i$th record with $s_p = mono("Ins")$ in logarithmic time by starting at the root of the tree, and adding up the values in the subtrees that have been skipped.
+Now we can find the $i$th record with $s_p = mono("Ins")$ in logarithmic time by starting at the root of the tree, and adding up the values in the subtrees that have been skipped.
 Moreover, once we have a record in the sequence we can efficiently determine its index in the effect state by going in the opposite direction: working upwards in the tree towards the root, and summing the numbers of records with $s_e = mono("Ins")$ that lie in subtrees to the left of the starting record.
 This allows us to efficiently transform the index of an operation from the prepare version into the effect version.
 If the character was already deleted in the effect version ($s_e = mono("Del")$), the transformed operation is a no-op.